BluePost/BlueAjax/README.md

 # BlueAjax
 Super-Simple framework for making AJAX easier to deal with on the PHP side.
+It also includes some JS objects for communicating with an AJAX php script built using this lib.

 ##Getting Started
 ### Installation with <a href="https://getcomposer.org/">Composer</a> (<b>Recommended</b>)